 Product listings are the window to your sales.
 It represents your storefront and is your sales assistant.
 Get them wrong and your competitor will be selling in your place.

 Run your product listing through the Listing Quality Check Tool.

 A listing quality score >80 is generally a very good score.
 Correct all the warnings and errors that pop up.

 Have an enticing listing that will convert the shopper into one look.
 Ensure that you follow Amazon’s guidelines while putting up your images.

 - Have your main image in a white background, with the product taking more than 80% of the image.

 - Include lifestyle images that highlight the benefits of using your product.

 It’s the best time to go big.
-Create a hype in your social network.
+Create hype in your social network.
 Invite your audience to come and take part in your deals.

-If you can get affiliates and influencers promote your product for the Prime Day, nothing could get better.
+If you can get affiliates and influencers to promote your product for Prime Day, nothing could get better.
 Facebook fan groups and blogs are another effective way to drive traffic.
 Reward fans the chance to win products through social media drives.
 Social networks drive engagements and repeat fans.

 5. Increase your Ad budget.